begmaroman/go-micro-boilerplate/README.md

 This project provides simple functionality to perform CRUD operations related to the user entity.

-There are two microservices, one web service that exposes REST API, and the second one is the RPC microservice that implements functionality to work with users.
+There are two microservices, one web service that exposes REST API, and the second one is the RPC microservice that implements functionality to work with users, basically this service is responsible for the business logic.

-Once a user sends an HTTP request to the web service, it handles the incoming request, prepares data and calls the RPC service through RPC request.
+Once a user sends an HTTP request to the web service, it handles the incoming request, prepares data and calls the RPC service through RPC request using protobuf models.
-The RPC service handles this request, applies some business logic, and updates the data store.
+The RPC service handles this request, applies some business logic, and updates/reads the data store.

 ### Technologies